gemini-hackerthon-real/welcome-to-korea/README.md

 - **Color-highlighted tourist zones** on the main Seoul map
 - **Click or zoom** to enter detailed 3D views
-- **Contextual information** about food, transportation, and local customs
+- **Contextual information** about transportation, and local customs

-### 📱 What You'll Learn

-For each location, discover:
-- 🍜 What to eat
-- 🚇 How to get around
-- 🎭 Cultural experiences to try
-- 📸 Photo spots and tips

 ## Tech Stack